garykac/shinjuku/pnp/index.md

 Note that there is 1 sticker for each customer token and 2 stickers for each store token (to label the front and back).
 Labelling both sides of the stores is optional, but it helps speed up the initial setup a bit by eliminating the need to flip over the stores that land upside-down.

-## Mods
+## Expansions

-For the Mods, you'll need to print out the 5 mod cards.
-These allow you to randomly select mods for play and also summarize the mod rules.
+For the Expansions, there are 5 cards to print out.
+These allow you to randomly select expansions for play and also summarize the expansion rules.

-* Shinjuku Mod Pack I Cards - 1 page, 5 cards ([Letter](https://garykac.github.io/shinjuku/pnp/shinjuku-pnp/mods-1.pdf), [A4](https://garykac.github.io/shinjuku/pnp/shinjuku-pnp/mods-1-a4.pdf))
+* Shinjuku Expansion Pack I Cards - 1 page, 5 cards ([Letter](https://garykac.github.io/shinjuku/pnp/shinjuku-pnp/expansions-1.pdf), [A4](https://garykac.github.io/shinjuku/pnp/shinjuku-pnp/expansions-1-a4.pdf))

 ### Wandering Princess